fgelsomini/ruby-oop-examples/README.md

 Impressed by your OOP prowess, your music store continues to seek your expertise.

 They would like to keep track of a count of all instruments added, regardless of type.

+The counter should not be attached to any particular instance, and should return the count of all instruments created like the following code example:

+guitar1 = Guitar.new("Gibson","Les Paul",799,"GUIT123","Rosewood","Steel")
+drumset1 = DrumSet.new("Pearl","Vision",1099,"DRUM123",7)
+Instrument.count
+> 2